pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 ## Making our Server speak RESP

 As far as I know there is no official test suite that we could run our server against to validate that it correctly follows RESP.
-What we can do instead is rely on `redis-cli` as a way to test the RESP implementation of our `Redis::Server` class.
-Let's see what happens when we try it with the current server, first let's start the server from Chapter 4:
+What we can do instead is rely on `redis-cli` as a way to test the RESP implementation of our server.
+Let's see what happens when we try it with the current server.
+First let's start the server from Chapter 4:

 ```
 DEBUG=t ruby -r"./server" -e "RedisServer.new"